xen0vas/UserManager/README.md

 #### Important Info :
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-the application is currently on a stable version.
+the application is currently at a stable version.
 I have succesfully tested it in Linux ubuntu and Debian systems (wheezy,jessy,stretch).
 if you find any bugs please give me a feedback.

 If the application doesn't run, use the following fix